donypie007/100DaysOfCloud/README.md

 - AZ-700: Azure Virtual Desktop Specialty
 - SC-300: Identity and Access Administrator Associate
 - MCSE Core Infrastructure - Server 2016

-[✍️ Tell us where you want to be at the end of the challenge]

 At the end of this challenge, I'd like to: